TrixTec/MarkHost/README.md

 <br>

 # Running it in docker

-I am unforchently not experienced enough to guide you on how to build a docker image of this yet, but i may update this later on.
+I do not have a docker repo yet, but here's the code to run it in docker

+`docker run -p 19000:19000 -v /**your-path**:/docs markdir:latest /app/Markdir -path /docs -bind 0.0.0.0:19000`